 On the opposite end of the field, Allison – the NWC Defensive Player of the Year – anchored a Linfield back line that set single-season program records for most shutouts (11) and fewest goals allowed (10).
 The ‘Cats gave up the fewest goals in the league this season, and were tied for first in the number of shutouts.
 Allison started 18 matches this year, playing 1,603 of 1,841 possible minutes.
 The senior captain was a second team all-NWC honoree last season.

-Lindzee Baker (Soph., Spokane, Wash.), Anna Sours (Sr., Jacksonville, Ore.) and Emma Vukic (Fr., Bainbridge Island, Wash.) also represented the ‘Cats on the all-Northwest Conference first team.
+Lindzee Baker (Jr., Spokane, Wash.), Anna Sours and Emma Vukic (Soph., Bainbridge Island, Wash.) also represented the ‘Cats on the all-Northwest Conference first team.

 Baker started all 20 matches in the midfield.
 Easily the greatest individual highlight of the season was her game-winning goal in the closing minutes of regulation that lifted Linfield to a 2-1 victory over conference champion Puget Sound.
 It was a career first for Baker, and helped the Wildcats avenge their only loss up to that point and defeat the Loggers for just the third time in program history.
 Baker was an all-NWC honorable mention selection last season.

 A four-year starting midfielder and team captain, Sours made her third appearance on the all-conference squad, nabbing first honors for the second straight season.
 This year, the senior tallied just one goal and two assists, but was unquestionably a huge force driving the Wildcats’ successes on the offensive end of the pitch.